Australian Bureau of Statistics

 20.44 Non-sampling error arises from inaccuracies in collecting, recording and processing the data.
 Every effort is made to minimise reporting error by the careful design of questionnaires, intensive training and supervision of interviewers, and efficient data processing procedures.
 Non-sampling error also arises because information cannot be obtained from all persons selected in the survey.
-The Labour Force Survey receives a high level of co-operation from individuals in selected dwellings, with response rates averaging 97%.
+The Labour Force Survey receives a high level of co-operation from individuals in selected dwellings, with response rates averaging above 93%.
 Further information about non-sampling error is available in Chapter 17.

 DATA COMPARABILITY OVER TIME